 How #2 different from #3?

 When you download a .torrent file from the torrent section, all it is is a little alias, pointer file that has all the information about the media attached to it.
-It gets added to Transfers and all the media this .torrent file knows about is downloaded.
+It gets added to Transfers with all the media this .torrent file knows about is downloaded.
 You can actually open the Torrent transfer by tapping on a '+' icon to see all individual files being downloaded independently.

-When you download from the Music, Video, Software or Document sections, you still download from the BitTorrent network.
-What FrostWire does for you is goes inside the .torrent file to read all the data about the individual files the .torrent is attached to.
+When you download directly from the Music, Video, Software or Document sections, you still download from the BitTorrent network.
+What FrostWire does for you is that it goes inside the .torrent file to read all the data about the individual files the .torrent is attached to.
 It then presents that information in a form of individual search results.

 Many other torrent clients will open up a list that would allow a user to select which files from the torrent package a user wants to download.
 FrostWire just shows those files from the beginning, segregated by file type.